TensorWorksCo/aitruistic/README.md

 # AItruistic

-A non-profit organization website dedicated to education and discussion about modern AI safety, altruistic opportunity, and civilizational threats.
+A volunteer community website dedicated to education and discussion about modern AI safety, altruistic opportunity, and civilizational threats.

 ## Overview